 This page is for Internet student information.
-Contact Prison Services for incarcerated students if you have any questions.
+Visit the Prison Services FAQ page for incarcerated students if you have any questions.

 Students are encouraged to begin with BRS 100, A Search for Spirituality.
 Internet students are not bound to any order and may pursue courses at discretion.
 However, to receive credit toward academic awards, all course requirements must be met.
 See “Academics” for degree requirements.

 Students are allowed to complete courses at their own pace with the understanding that once enrolled in any particular class, they should complete it with in a twelvemonth period.
 A student is unenrolled automatically from any class in which there is no activity for ninety days.
 A student is no longer considered to have “active” status if there is no activity for twelve months.

 Personal discipline is very important.
 We recommend that a student consider the time he/she is able to give to study, establish a routine schedule, and stick to it.
 For example, if you can complete a module in a week, then map out the course for five weeks.
 If you have more or less time to devote to study, then make your schedule realistic.
 The schedule will help you determine when to take that first exam.

 Registration Fee – A one-time initial registration fee of $25 shall apply to all new students no matter where they reside.

 Tuition – A tuition fee of $450 per academic quarter for student who reside in the 35 developed countries.
 Visit the “How Much Does it Cost?” page under Academics to learn more.